-We've set aside this page for resources that are related specifically for people who are still religious.
-We want religious people to find help when they are dealing with harms caused by harmful religious beliefs and practices.
-If you know of a resource that would support people who are still religious please email us at email@example.com or fill out our Resource Suggestions Form.
+This page focuses on resources for people who are religious and are struggling with some aspect of their belief and life circumstances.
+If you know a good resource to support people who are still religious please email us at firstname.lastname@example.org or fill out our Resource Suggestions Form.

 Healing from Religious Harm

-These resources are specifically for religious people who are dealing with emotional/mental trauma related to religious indoctrination, fundamentalism, and other harmful religious practices.
+These resources are specifically for religious people who are dealing with emotional/mental trauma related to religious indoctrination, fundamentalism, guilt and or shame, or other harmful religious practices.

 Journey Free http://journeyfree.org/